fast-aircraft-design/FAST-OAD_plugin_template/README.md

 ### pre-commit
-[pre-commit](https://pre-commit.com) is used to set up Git hooks for black and flake8.
+[pre-commit](https://pre-commit.com) is used to set up Git hooks for Ruff.

 **pre-commit is configured in `/.pre-commit-config.yaml` file.**